2001 Bangladeshi general election: Conduct

 The international and national monitors declared the polling free and fair despite the Awami League alleging massive vote rigging by the BNP.
 The accusation was denied by the Chief Election Commissioner, who declared the charges "baseless".
-International observers, from the European Union, the United Nations and the Carter Center of former US President Jimmy Carter, also praised the heavy voter turnout, which was 75%.
+International observers from the European Union, the United Nations, and the Carter Center of former US President Jimmy Carter, also praised the heavy voter turnout, which was 75%.

 Results

-The BNP were the clear winners in terms of seats, winning a secure majority with 193 of the 300 seats.
-BNP's allied parties Jamaat-e-Islami Bangladesh, Jatiya Party (Manju) and Islami Oikya Jote also won a combined 23 seats, bringing the alliance total to 216 seats.
+The BNP was the clear winner in terms of seats, winning a secure majority with 193 of the 300 seats.
+BNP's allied parties Jamaat-e-Islami Bangladesh, Jatiya Party (Manju), and Islami Oikya Jote also won a combined 23 seats, bringing the alliance total to 216 seats.
 As a result of the first-past-the-post voting system in Bangladesh, Awami League only secured 62 seats, despite a difference in popular vote share of only ≈1.4%.
 Voter turnout was very high at 75%.

 Of the 300 seats, only seven were won by women.

 The results were highly disproportionate, with the BNP winning 131 more seats than the Awami League despite their popular vote total differing by less than one percentage point.